-- Illustrate to external bodies the need for our skill set and services within and beyond the ICU, both now and in the future healthcare environment.
+- Illustrate to external bodies the need for our skillset and services within and beyond the ICU, both now and in the future healthcare environment.

 - Facilitate workforce planning.
-The Faculty is already fully engaged with the Centre for Workforce Intelligence, which has been charged by the DoH to undertake a ‘deep dive’ on the need for consultants in intensive care medicine now and out to the mid 2030s.
+The Faculty is already fully engaged with the Centre for Workforce Intelligence, that has been charged by the DoH to undertake a ‘deep dive’ on the need for consultants in intensive care medicine now and out to the mid 2030s.
 This exercise can be effective only when informed by the information we now seek from the Fellowship.

-- Enable us to respond to the Shape of Training Review which has made strong recommendations, likely to be adopted by central government, regarding the skill set and competencies needed by the future consultant/trained medical workforce.
+- Enable us to respond to the Shape of Training Review which has made strong recommendations, likely to be adopted by central government, regarding the skillset and competencies needed by the future consultant/trained medical workforce.

 Workforce in Intensive Care Medicine